Debt Camel

 Don’t take out a high cost loan just to be able to pay another debt.
 That may get you through this month but all your future months will be so much harder!

-• once you have a payday loan, often the only way you can get through the next months with the payday loan repayment is to take another loan.
-Some researchers have created an app which looks at why people think about getting a payday loan and how it tends to go wrong, see Indebted lives.
+• once you have an expensive loan, often the only way you can get through the next months with the loan repayment is to take another loan.

 • guarantor loans are even worse.
 They may sound cheaper than payday loans but then you have no option but to keep paying it if you don’t want your mum, brother or friend to suffer.
 I have seen too many people describe a guarantor loan as their worst ever financial decision.